CodeMacrocosm/Web-a-Thon/suggestions.md

 I [Shruthi](https://gitHub.com/shruthi-kotawar) suggest you Never sit for long between programming.
 I always resolve real hard problems from taking a walk.
 I [Niharika](https://gitHub.com/Niharikaponugoti) suggest you to Learn by doing.
-Always play with the code while learning
+Always play with the code while learning I  [chandrasangna](https://github.com/shruthi-kotawar) suggest you Starting your software development career can be scary,but also very exciting